alvelvis/Julgamento/README.md

 	$ git clone https://github.com/alvelvis/Julgamento.git

+2) Change to the directory:

+	$ cd Julgamento

-2) That way, whenever you want to update the repository, you can simply pull the updates inside the folder:
+That way, whenever you want to update the repository, you can simply pull the updates inside the folder:

 	$ git pull